 Pretty stable, having four legs.

 This miner's cabin went up in the early 1900's.
 They weren't good carpenters, and built quick and cheap.

 In this case, the lack of diagonal planking proved fatal to the cabin.
 It starts getting distorted and skewed by the winds, time and frost, and eventually collapses.

 Judging by the cot frame and the wood stove, this cabin was used last in the 1930's.

 Arriving at the banks of Osborne Creek, or more exactly, Manita Creek, Kenny surveys how to get through those willows.
 The creek had eroded the side of the trail, and there was not enough to safely travel it.

-We had to make a bypass.
+We had to cut a bypass.

+Here two of us are returning back to Nome.
 Look carefully.
 The machine in the lead is Ramon, and the dog is riding in back.